milesp20/intel_nuc_led/contrib/nuc_wmi/README.md

 3. `<nuc_wmi pip package install path>/etc/nuc_wmi_spec/nuc_wmi_spec.json`

-Note that while we include a default NUC WMI spec JSON file in the Python package, we dont guarantee it will work with the board generation specified.
+Note that while we include a default NUC WMI spec JSON file in the Python package, we dont guarantee it will work with the board generation specified as it may depend on what BIOS version you have installed.
 Always double check the NUC WMI manual for your explicit NUC model and update the spec file as needed.

+The `led_hints` in the NUC WMI spec is an attempt to resolve the permformance issues present in NUC 10 and NUC 12 BIOS by adding hints for the `get_led_control_item`, `query_led_color_type`, `query_led_indicator_options`, and `set_led_control_item` methods so that each CLI command corresponds to only one or no WMI method calls.
+Without these hints, due to simplifying of the WMI method interfaces for the CLI and added error handling some of the CLI commands may end up being 3 or 4 NUC WMI calls otherwise.
+If you care about the performance of the WMI calls (for example, if you need to set the 3 dimension RGB color as quickly as possible so it does not flash between 3 different colors), then we recommend adding hints to the NUC WMI spec alias that you use for your NUC.
+The hints just hard code the responses you would expect to get from the WMI methods.
+If you do not specify the hints, then it falls back to making the WMI calls necessary to get the information it needs.

 ### NUC 7: